A soulful and relational approach to therapy is an interactive process where authentic engagement is central.

 I work in Hampton Village which is in The London Borough of Richmond Upon Thames very close to Teddington, Twickenham, Sunbury, Kingston and Richmond.
 There are good public transport links here from London with a BR station 5mins from my door.

-Individual counselling, psychotherapy and supervision fees are on a scale that means I can offer some concession rates alongside my usual rate of £80-£90 per 50mins session.
+Individual psychotherapy and supervision fees are on a scale.This means I can offer some concession rates alongside my usual rate of £80-£90 per 50mins session.

-My fees are charged for all sessions other than pre-arranged holidays, or in the unusual event of my having to cancel a session.
+Fees need to paid for all sessions, other than pre-arranged holidays or in the unusual event of my having to cancel a session.

 Please leave a message and I will contact you as soon as possible.